Fire Marshal’s Office

 To process an inspection, just use the link in the correction notice provided to the fire inspector.
 There you may affirm and declare that the fire code violations have been corrected.
 Logging in is not required

-MEDIA CONTACT: Heidi Scarpelli, Vancouver Fire Marshal, 360-833-3418, Heidi.Scarpelli@cityofvancouver.us
+Media contact: Heidi Scarpelli, Vancouver Fire Marshal, 360 833-3418, vanfmo@cityofvancouver.us